Fahmudul/Apartment-Management-System/README.md

 **Cozy Nest** is a comprehensive apartment management system designed to streamline building operations.
 The responsive website includes user authentication with JWT for email/password and social logins, storing tokens securely in localStorage.
+Visit the live site at [Cozy Nest](https://cozynest-cbb8e.web.app).

 ### Key Features